CharleRoger/Garden/Canon/Languages/Koyanic/Hnäzbic/Proto-Hnäzb.md

 | Definiteness | Person/Polarity/Tense | Version | Stem |
 | ------------ | --------------------- | ------- | ---- |
-## Ventive vs Separative stems
+## Stem Types

-Each verb has two stem forms.
+Each verb has four stem forms: ventive, separative, habitual and frequentive or verbal plural.
 These stem forms are derived from former infixed person markers.
-These person markers differentiated the first person and the non-first person.
+These person markers differentiated the first person and the non-first person, as well as the habitual and plural habitual.
 These infixes were semantically bleached and became fixed to the stem.
 First as obligate prefixes and later as integral part of the stem, often being phonologically reduced to just a single consonant or vowel colouring.

+### Ventive

-The first person markers became ventive forms, which represent something "away from the subject" or through the subject.
+The former first person progressive markers became ventive forms, which represent something "away from the subject" or through the subject.
 Enacted by the subject, for the subject.
+The notion of the subject (or topic) replaces that of the first person.
+In terms of motions it describes something which goes away from the deictic center.

+The ventive is formed through an **o-** prefix or a labial-grade vocalic change.
+The prefix can also cause labialisation or labial-affection.

+**Examples:**
+### Separative

 The non-first person markers became separative markers, which means something from the outside towards the subject or something directed at the subject.
-The notion of the subject (or topic) replaces that of the first person, which is

-**Examples**
+The separative is formed through an **a-** prefix, or a vocalic grade of the stem.
+In most cases this vocalic great is unchanging, yet in some daughter languages it causes dialabialisation through analogy.

+**Examples:**
+### Habitual

+The habitual goes back to an actual habitual infix in Proto-Koyanic, but since then has converged into a single form, abandoning person distinction.
+The regular meaning of the habitual are habitual actions or habits, yet in several daughter languages it forms the basis for a future tense.
+The habitual is formed through a prefix of **ōN-** with an indistinct nasal ending, which might nasalise the following onset or in turn adapt to the following consonant.
+Reduction is also possible though less likely through the long vowel.
+The habitual prefix is less prone to loss and can cause labial affection on the stem vowel in daughter languages.
+### Frequentive

+The frequentive is the the converged plural form of the former progressive infixes.
+The frequently is an unstable form.
+It gave rise to either a frequentive aspect (doing something repeatly) or an aspectual form either terminative (having done already) or prospective (will be doing again) or forms of verbal plurality.
+The frequently is not very stable and can also merge with the habitual or take its place if a chain shift occurs.

+**Examples (Preliminary)**
 (If there is no cluster and just a continuant and the vowel is either /a/ or /o/ it might be reanalysed as part of the prefix)

 ʔotsʼ "to cook" > Ventive: ʔotsʼ "to cook for oneself/to cook something" (regular stem), Separative: ʔatsʼ "to cook for someone".